OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 Next, you need to choose the region where you want to deploy the new resources.
 You can check the available regions in AWS’s documentation: `Regions, Availability Zones, and Local Zones <https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html>`__.

-Step 2: Create an AWS Provider in FireEdge
+Step 2: Create an AWS Provider in Sunstone
 ==========================================

 .. include info on loggin in
 .. https://<FRONT-END IP>:2616/fireedge/provision

-When you have your AWS account set up, it’s time to log in to FireEdge and create your AWS provider in OpenNebula.
+When you have your AWS account set up, it’s time to log in to  and create your AWS provider in OpenNebula.
 We will log in as user ``oneadmin``.

 .. important:: If you wish to log in as a different user, bear in mind that in order to add providers the user must belong to the ``oneadmin`` group.
-If the user is not a member of that group, FireEdge will not display the providers.
+If the user is not a member of that group,  will not display the providers.

-To log in to FireEdge, point your browser to the OneProvision address:
+To log in to , point your browser to the OneProvision address:

 .. code:: bash